youanden/magento-lts/README.md

 ## Translations

-There are some new or changed tranlations, if you want add them to your locale pack please check:
+There are some new or changed translations, if you want to add them to your locale pack please check:

 - `app/locale/en_US/*_LTS.csv`